error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/Final Paper — Φ, Β & Euler (segmented Spacetime).md

 We   propose   that   gravitational   redshift   and   time‑dilation   emerge   from   a   discretely   segmented

-spacetime, where local scales jump by integer powers of the golden ratio ϕ.
+spacetime, where local scales jump by integer powers of the Golden Ratio ϕ.
 In weak fields, this lattice

 shifts the preferred coupling radius without altering the exterior series